Hamiltonian torus actions and the unimodality of odd Betti numbers: Introduction

+For a closed symplectic manifold $M$, the Lefschetz operator is defined as the cup product with the symplectic form, and the above maps $L_{i}$ can be defined similarly.
+If $i$ is odd and $L_i$ is an isomorphism then $b_{i}(M)$ is even because $(\alpha,\beta) \mapsto \alpha \cup L_{i}\beta$ is a non-degenerate, skew-symmetric form.
+The first example of a closed symplectic $4$-manifold with $b_1(M)$ odd was the Kodaira-Thurston manifold \cite{Th}.
+Examples of closed symplectic manifolds such that the underlying manifold is diffeomorphic to a K\"{a}hler manifold and $L_{2}$ is not an isomorphism were given in \cite[Theorem 1.3]{C1}.
+These examples have a non-trivial Hamiltonian $S^1$-action such that the reduced spaces are certain complex projective surfaces, for instance a K3 surface.
+For cases where symmetry assumptions do imply that $L_{i}$ is an isomorphism, see \cite{CK3}.

+Let $X$ be a closed K\"{a}hler manifold of complex dimension $n$ and $i$ an integer such that $i +2 \leq n$.
+Theorem \ref{HLT} implies that the Lefschetz operator is injective and therefore the inequality $b_{i}(X) \leq b_{i+2}(X)$ holds.
+This collection of inequalities is referred to as \textit{the unimodality of Betti numbers}.
+The following problem was given by Tolman in \cite[Problem 4.3]{JHKLM}: \begin{question} Let $(M,\omega)$ be a closed symplectic manifold of dimension $2n$ having a non-trivial Hamiltonian $S^1$-action.
+Are the Betti numbers of $M$ unimodal? \end{question}

+Let us mention some of the progress towards Question \ref{question} in the case of even Betti numbers.
+It follows from a result of Tolman and Weitsman \cite{TW} that if $(M,\omega)$ has a semi-free Hamiltonian $S^1$-action with isolated fixed points then $b_{i}(M) = {n \choose i}$, so the answer to Question \ref{question} is positive in this case.
+Under the assumption that the action has an index-increasing moment map a positive answer to Question \ref{question} was given by Cho \cite{C}.

-Some progress towards Question \ref{question} on the case of even Betti numbers was made by Cho-Kim \cite{CK,CK2} and the author \cite{L2}, with an almost complete solution in dimension $8$ now being known \cite[Theorem 5.1]{L2}.
-It turns out that extremal submanifolds, i.e. the fixed submanifolds of $M$ on which the Hamiltonian $H$ attains its minimum and maximum play a key role in the statement and proof of \cite[Theorem 5.1]{L2}.
-The extremal submanifolds are denoted $M_{\min},M_{\max} \subset M^{S^1} \subset M$.
-As will become apparent, $M_{\min},M_{\max}$ also play an important role in proofs of the results in this paper.
-This is perhaps not surprising since the geometry of $M$ is deeply related to that of $M_{\min},M_{\max}$.
+In dimension $8$, progress towards Question \ref{question} in the case of even Betti numbers was made by Cho-Kim \cite[Theorem 1.2]{CK} and the author \cite[Theorem 5.1]{L2}.
+It turns out that extremal submanifolds, i.e. the fixed submanifolds of $M$ on which the Hamiltonian $H$ attains its minimum and maximum appear in the condition of \cite[Theorem 5.1]{L2}.
+The extremal submanifolds are denoted $M_{\min},M_{\max} \subset M^{S^1} \subset M$ and are connected by a result of Atiyah and Guillemin-Sternberg \cite{A,GS}.

 This paper begins to address Question \ref{question} in the case where $k$ is odd.
 The main results concern closed symplectic manifolds of dimensions $6,8$ and $10$ under progressively stronger symmetry assumptions.
-In the course of the proofs of these results some general observations which are useful for Question \ref{question} are made: it is shown in Lemma \ref{fourmin} that if a closed symplectic manifold has an effective Hamiltonian $S^1$-action with an extremal component of dimension $0,4$ or $2n-2$ then $b_{1}(M) \leq b_{3}(M)$.
-The proof is an application of the localization of Betti numbers theorem due to Kirwan, see Theorem \ref{locbet} for the statement.
+In the course of the proofs of these results some general observations which are useful for Question \ref{question} are made: it is shown in Lemma \ref{fourmin} that if there is an extremal component of dimension $0,4$ or $2n-2$ then $b_{1}(M) \leq b_{3}(M)$.
+The proof is an application of the localization of Betti numbers theorem due to Kirwan \cite{Ki}, see Theorem \ref{locbet} for the statement.

 The first main result of the article is as follows, it is proved in Theorem \ref{six}.